Center for Social Justice Research, Teaching & Service

 After the journey: Integration of migrant children in the United States

-Special Immigrant Juvenile Status (SIJS) is a form of legal relief and pathway to citizenship for undocumented immigrant children in the U.S. who have been abused, abandoned, or neglected by one or both of their parents.
+Special Immigrant Juvenile Status (SIJS) is a form of legal relief and pathway to citizenship for undocumented immigrant children in the United States who have been abused, abandoned, or neglected by one or both of their parents.
 The system that surrounds SIJS seeks to identify and safeguard the “best interest” of vulnerable immigrant children.
 Yet, the SIJS system often falls short in ensuring the best interest of the children who it is designed to protect.
 Drawing from a series of interviews with immigrant youth, their adult sponsors, attorneys, judges, and community stakeholders, this report identifies flaws and gaps in the SIJS system and recommends a set of reforms that will help to address those issues.

 Read Austin’s case study, In the Child’s Best Interest: The State of Special Immigrant Juvenile Status and Recommendations for Reform.